Parsing Modbus Registers for Turbidity Sensors

 This routing pattern keeps downstream time-series databases from ingesting unvalidated floats and escalates to operators as soon as polling degrades beyond an acceptable threshold.
 Tie SNMP traps or MQTT alerts to the OFFLINE quality flag so that field technicians are dispatched before any regulatory reporting window closes.

 After decoding and fallback resolution, NTU values must undergo regulatory validation.
 Under 40 CFR Part 141, utilities flag values that exceed 0.3 NTU for filtered systems or 5.0 NTU for unfiltered systems, and apply rolling 95th-percentile calculations for monthly reporting.
 The parser attaches a data-quality flag (GOOD, SUSPECT, BAD, INTERPOLATED, or OFFLINE) derived from IEEE 754 validity, sensor diagnostics, and the out-of-range check.
-This structured output feeds directly into Modbus TCP Parsing Workflows for downstream historian synchronization and automated exceedance reporting.
+This structured output feeds the SDWA MCL Reference Mapping for threshold context and the Violation Detection Rule Engine for exceedance evaluation, while the raw timestamps are reconciled to a single axis by the time-series alignment strategies module.

 For audit readiness, every parsed record must include: